 With the right strategies, you can free up your time, so you’re not trading it for dollars.
 You have more intelligent ways to get paid, such as group coaching, speaking from the stage, or creating online products.
 You can sell the knowledge and advice you work so hard to gain.
 How many of you want opportunities like that?

-In their mind, the audience is thinking, “How does this work?”
+In their minds, the audience is thinking, “How does this work?”

 8. Describe Your Pit